Clicky

 We all feel invigorated when we feel appreciated.
 This campaign is a masterclass in that.
 While you should definitely continue encouraging executive leadership and mid-level management to recognize and reward good work, this campaign takes it to the next level.
 As the name suggests, this is a peer-led recognition program.

 Collect peer recognition in whatever way suits you and publicly share the submissions.
 This can be as simple as “this team member always has a good attitude” or as complex as calling out a specific win.
-Anyone that gets a note of recognition gets entered into a drawing for prizes each month.
+Anyone who gets a note of recognition gets entered into a drawing for prizes each month.
 This makes the recognition two-fold.
 For one, recognized employees feel appreciated by their fellow teammates.
-But they also feel recognized by the organization and see that you are willing to reward good work with more than just a pat on the back.
+However, they also feel recognized by the organization and see that you are willing to reward good work with more than just a pat on the back.

 Try this campaign idea if you’re hoping to improve retention and team culture.